sogeuni/contents/abs/advanced-topics/optimizations.md

 Check the loops in the script.
 Time consumed by repetitive operations adds up quickly.
 If at all possible, remove time-consuming operations from within loops.

-Use [[internal.html#BUILTINREF|builtin]] commands in preference to system commands.
+Use [[internal-commands-and-builtins|builtin]] commands in preference to system commands.
 Builtins execute faster and usually do not launch a subshell when invoked.

 Avoid unnecessary commands, particularly in a [[special-chars.html#PIPEREF|pipe]].